High-pressure week

 Decode The Coverage

 Do not stop at the spending number.
 Ask what is bought, when it arrives, who profits, whether it is interoperable, and what civilian budget trade-off is being hidden.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether budget increases are tied to procurement quality, deployable readiness, and visible civilian trade-offs.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion